amisapta15/Project_Chimera_ML/FHN_Oscilator/README.md

 Input:

-             N           : Size of the regular Network

-             k           : Node degree or average degree of the Network

-             r           : Coupling radius = k/2N
+             N           : Size of the regular Network k           : Node degree or average degree of the Network r           : Coupling radius = k/2N
              G           : NxN Adjacency Matrix
              coup        : overall coupling strength
              'φ' (phii)  : rotation angle
               a          :  excitability threshold

-              u          :  excitatory varriable  represented as U[1:N]

-              v          :  inhibitory varriable  represented as U[N:2N]
+              u          :  excitatory varriable  represented as U[1:N] v          :  inhibitory varriable  represented as U[N:2N]

               Initial u,v chosen such that they are randomly distributed on a circle with u^2 + v^2 = 4

 Output:

            sol     --- 2N x time matrix of the excitatory [1:N] and inhibitory [N:2N] Data

-                       remember to exclude initial transient time when extracting

 -----------------------------------------------------------------------------------------------------------------
 # Fig 2a : Incoherent state for FHN Oscilators